United Kingdom Naval Support Facility: Transfer to United States Navy

 As a result of the Italian raid, and the United States entry into World War II from December 1941, the Royal Navy extended an invitation to the United States Navy (USN), allowing the USN to deploy a small detachment.
 Post-World War II, the posting was recognised as the U.S. Middle East Force from 1948, a small shore facility that provided logistical and communications support to Marine Expeditionary vessels.

-In 1971, with Bahrain gaining independence from the United Kingdom, the permanent Royal Navy presence in Bahrain officially ended.
+In 1971, with Bahrain gaining independence from the United Kingdom, the permanent Royal Navy presence in Bahrain ended.
 With agreement of the Emir, the USN immediately took on the entire 10 acre site, and eight years later the base was named Administrative Support Unit (ASU) Bahrain.
 In 1992, the title was slightly modified to Administrative Support Unit Southwest Asia to better reflect its regional role.
 In 1995, the United States Fifth Fleet was formed with its headquarters at ASU Bahrain.
 By 2000, the base had again been renamed; as Naval Support Activity Bahrain, abbreviated NSA Bahrain.